LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 - Fix accessibility issues for empty links and buttons
+- Add `IconWithSrText` component for use on buttons and links that are only icons

 ### version 7.33.0
 *Released*: 24 April 2026